AMCAS application to Duke deadline: OCTOBER 15, 2021, 11:59 pm, EST

 Duke MSTP secondary application deadline: NOVEMBER 15, 2021, 11:59 pm, EST

 The supplemental application for Duke MSTP and all supporting documents, including letters of recommendation, are due no later than November 15, 11:59 pm EST.

 While the final deadline is November 15, 11:59 pm EST, applicants are advised to complete and submit the application as early as possible in order to facilitate review by both the MSTP and School of Medicine admissions committees.

-Interview decisions: The MSTP admissions committee will start reviewing application in July/August and interview decisions will happen starting the middle of August.
+Interview decisions: The MSTP admissions committee will start reviewing application in early August and interview invitations will be sent by early September.

-Admission decisions: Duke MSTP will make decision in December for those applicants who interview between September and December and in late February for all remaining applicants.
+Admission decisions: Duke MSTP will make decisions in December for those applicants who interview between September and December and in late February for all remaining applicants.

-The first segment of the application is submitted through The American Medical College Application Service (AMCAS): Association of American Medical Colleges, Suite 201, 2450 N Street, NW, Washington, DC 20037-1131. https://www.aamc.org/ The AMCAS Student Submission Deadline is October 15, 2018.
+The first segment of the application is submitted through The American Medical College Application Service (AMCAS): Association of American Medical Colleges, Suite 201, 2450 N Street NW, Washington, DC 20037-1131. https://www.aamc.org/ The AMCAS Student Submission Deadline is October 15, 2021.

 Duke supplemental application

 The Duke portion of the application is completed online.
 After receiving the verified AMCAS application, Duke University School of Medicine contacts applicants via email to access and establish an account on Duke's Supplemental Application.

 In the Duke Supplemental Application, applicants have the option to choose MSTP only or MSTP and MD when asked to indicate the program to which they are applying.